4.1 Firm Market Structures and Breakeven Analysis

 Key Takeaways

-- Market structure determines pricing power, marginal revenue, entry conditions, and long-run economic profit.
+- Market structure determines pricing power, the price-marginal revenue gap, entry conditions, and whether long-run economic profit can persist.

-- Profit is maximized where marginal revenue equals marginal cost, with the output decision separated from the shutdown decision.
+- Profit is maximized where marginal revenue equals marginal cost; the output decision is separate from the shutdown decision.

-- The break-even price equals average total cost, while the short-run shutdown price equals average variable cost.
+- Break-even price equals average total cost (ATC); the short-run shutdown price equals average variable cost (AVC).

 Firm Behavior, Market Structure, and Break-Even Logic